 3.5 The impacts of Climate Change are evident and in June 2019, the UK Government committed to a target to bring all greenhouse gas emissions to net zero by 2050, compared with the previous target of at least 80% reduction from 1990 levels.
 With transport accounting for over a third of all carbon dioxide emissions nationally we have an important role to play in helping to reduce these emissions.

-3.6 We need to act now, which is why it is important to integrate deliverable measures which align local environmental policy with wider policy agendas.
+3.6 We need to act now, which is why it is important to integrate deliverable measures which align local environmental policy with wider policy agendas.This LCWIP, along with other localised walking and cycling improvement plans across the country, will be instrumental in reducing carbon emissions and supporting the declarations of a climate emergency.
+Lewes – Eastbourne, Rother & Hastings have set a carbon neutrality target for 2030, and the rest of the County has set it for 2050

 Improving Air Quality